Best practices for Upgrade

 This articles provides a list with best practices for upgrading Sitefinity.

-During the upgrade process, Sitefinity CMS Project Manager replaces the assembly files in your bin folder with the ones corresponding to the newer Sitefinity CMS version.
+During the upgrade process, the NuGet packages replace the assembly files in your /bin folder with the ones corresponding to the newer Sitefinity CMS version.
 After assemblies are modified, Sitefinity’s upgrade scripts execute for the first time once you start your application.
 As a result, the upgrade scripts upgrade the database.

 The best practices provide directions for simplifying and validation the upgrade process.
-We recommend that you perform the following every time you upgrade Sitefinity.
+We recommend that you perform the steps outlined in the Upgrading Sitefinity CMS - Best Practices whitepaper.

-- After the Project Manager finishes the upgrade procedure, it generates an UpgradeTrace.log file in your App_Data/Sitefinity/Logs folder.
+- After the NuGet package finishes the upgrade procedure, it generates an UpgradeTrace.log file in your App_Data/Sitefinity/Logs folder.

 We recommend that you examine this file and make sure all processes are executed successfully.
 In some cases, some processes may fail due to various reasons.
-Failure may be a result of processes in the Project Manager and the machine running the upgrade procedure.
+Failure may be a result of processes in the machine running the upgrade procedure.
 If there are any processes with status FAILED, revert to backup and run the upgrade procedure once more.